Friday, 21 December 2012

 I went to my children's bedsides and watched them sleep awhile this morning - just wanting to watch their rhythmic breathing and touch the warmth and life in their skin.
 Reflecting on this great big year we've had, I think about what Christmas looks like for me this year.
 I think about having BOTH of my children.
 Here.
 With.
 Me.

 I'll rest on that truth for a while.
-And while I rest there, I can't help but be grateful to God, for delivering my baby girl back to me.
+And while I rest there, I can't help but be grateful to have my baby girl delivered back to me.
 She was held a while between the two worlds and only God knew if He was calling her home.
 Saying I'm grateful to still have her with us, is the biggest understatement I just might ever make.
-So I will pause a while in His presence this year and ponder what it is to have Christ born, Immanuel, God with us.
+So I will pause a while in His presence this year and ponder what Christmas means, it is to have Christ born, Immanuel, God with us.

 Friday, 16 November 2012